KatieLDR/Smart-Speaker/README.md

 ### Step 9:

-Put the pretrained model and python code in the same directory and run the code by following command.
+Put the pre-trained model and python code in the same directory and run the code by the following command.
 ```linux
 cd theFileLocation
 python MusicPlayer.py --shape-predictor shape_predictor_68_face_landmarks.dat